gabonator/DS203/README.md

 For owners of DS203 who would like to try this firmware:

-1. download hex file from Bin/APP_G251.hex
+1. download hex file from Bin/GABOUI_1.hex (the number specifies in which slot the app will be loaded)
 2. power on your oscilloscope while holding the first button
 3. on device's display, there should be displayed "DFU tool" and a new USB disk should appear in "My computer"
 4. copy the hex file to your oscilloscope